RFBomb/nordvpn/readme.md

 ## Networking

 To access the ports of any containers that run behind the vpn, you will likely need a reverse-proxy setup.
 This requires any ports used by connected containers to be exposed by the NordVPN container.
 Then, you will have to run a reverse-proxy to provide access to those.
-(I have also written an easily usable nginx_proxy container you can view here:  LinkToNginxContainer )
+(I have also written an easily usable nginx_proxy container you can view here:  rfbomb/easyproxy )

 I would recommend using a Docker-Compose file (or Portainer) to run this container, the nginx container, and anything behind it.
 See below for an example docker-compose setup that also uses the reverse-proxy.